shaik-mahammad-rafi01/everest-canteen-app/README.md

 - Add MenuItem to an particular section
 - Remove MenuItem from the particular section
 - Registration and Login pages according to the Role
+- Stoting User Registration credentials to firebase database
+- Verifing Login with database and redirection to menu screen
 ### Technologies Used
 - Nodejs
 - React-Native